RCT evaluates the Maximising the Impact of Teaching Assistants programme

 In the first randomised controlled trial (RCT) studying the efficacy of a whole-school intervention aimed at improving how schools deploy TAs in everyday classrooms, researchers found MITA had an effect on TA deployment, preparation, and interactions, and on pupil engagement.
 However, this did not translate into an impact on pupil attainment.

 What is the issue?

 Maximising the Impact of Teaching Assistants (MITA) is a programme that aims to develop the ways in which teaching assistants (TAs) can improve students’ outcomes by working in a whole class setting.
 It provides training, at different times, for all staff in the school, regarding the role and potential impact of TAs.

-The implementation and process evaluation will include observations of the input for school leaders, staff training and consultancy visits in individual schools.
-This will continue into the second year to see if intervention schools are able to maintain their new practices in the absence of further support.
+The researchers analysed data from 124 schools that were allocated to either receive MITA or to act as a control group.
+Mixed methods implementation and process evaluation was undertaken to capture compliance with the programme’s main activities, explore barriers and facilitators, and understand practice in control schools.
+The implementation and process evaluation included observations of the input for school leaders, staff training and consultancy visits in individual schools.
+This continued into the second year to see if intervention schools were able to maintain their new practices in the absence of further support.

 - There is no evidence that MITA has an impact on reading outcomes for pupils in Year 3 and 6.
 This result has a high security rating.

 - MITA has a moderate positive impact on pupil engagement.
 Pupils in MITA schools were more engaged than pupils in control schools, however the analysis used a smaller number of schools with several schools unable to complete the measure, which limits the security of these findings.